-The project illustrates a highly customized yet efficient design.
-AW performed in-depth analysis of the program, building envelope, and construction means to achieve a highly customized, cost effective design.
-Moisture migration studies informed both exterior and interior details, and digital fabrication techniques were engaged to customize office systems, partitions, screens, and structure, compressing the construction schedule and reducing cost.
+Our team worked collaboratively to prioritize innovative solutions for program implementation and sustainability.
+We performed in-depth analysis of building envelope and construction means to achieve a highly specialized, cost effective design that synchronizes historic and contemporary details.
+We employed digital fabrication techniques to customize office systems, partitions, screens, and structure, compressing the construction schedule and reducing cost.

 Photos by Jane Messinger, Peter Vanderwarker and Warren Jagger